38 Best Restaurants in RiNo, Denver

 Oysters three ways, available at Fish N Beer

-For one of Denver’s best happy hours, head to Fish N Beer.
+For a great happy hour special, head to Fish N Beer.
 Tuesday through Saturday from 5:00-6:30 pm, this seafood mainstay serves up oysters for $2.50 per, plus other discounted food and drinks.
-Standard menu staples include smelt fries, crab-stuffed cod, and other decadent plates.
+Standard menu staples include smoked fish dip, crab-stuffed cod, and other decadent plates.

 An ice cream flight from High Point Creamery